 9. Choose More Sustainable Goods

-Look for home furnishings and mattresses made with low-VOC and sustainable materials when you buy new.
+Look for home furnishings and a comfortable mattress made with low-VOC and sustainable materials.
 Volatile organic compounds in paints, glues and foams outgas into air, and many also disperse significant greenhouse gases in manufacturing.

 Sustainable, plantation-grown woods, bamboo, glass and metal offer greener solutions for furniture.
 Organic cotton and other renewable natural fibers offer better choices for fabrics and textiles around the house as well.